bkatiemills/blog/_posts/2016-01-05-masterclass.markdown

 ### Introduction

-After my recent [introduction to Docker + Rocker][rocker] class at UBC's [Mozilla Study Group][ubcsg], one of the students asked a question I think a lot of people, from newcomers to open science veterans, are struggling with:
+After my recent [introduction to Docker + Rocker][rocker] at UBC's [Mozilla Study Group][ubcsg], one of the students asked a question I think a lot of people, from newcomers to open science veterans, are struggling with:

 *How do we put all this infrastructure together in our real research?*

 In time, I think we'll look back on the last few years as an era of huge infrastructural strides for reproducible research on the web - but now that we've had a few years to come up with all these tools and services, it's time to piece it all together into a clear, simple toolkit, with guidelines on standards and usage.
 In this post I present my standard stack - the tools I try to use to ensure my work as a scientific software developer is as reproducible, reusable and participatory as possible.
 To do so, I'll walk you through a toy example employing all the tools in an imaginary study of the ice cream flavor preferences of common housecats; think of this as a minimum working example of my reproducible scientific stack.

 When reading this tutorial, keep in mind: these are standards to *shoot for*.
-I rarely (if ever) actually pull off the full stack depicted here, since life and grant cycles invariably get in the way.
+I rarely (if ever) actually pull off the full stack depicted here, since life and grant cycles invariably get in the way - and in my professional case, there's just no good way to distribute petabytes of data (yet).
 Think of this as a standard to work towards, and remember - if you include even a subset of these ideas in your work, you're doing great.

 ### The Lineup